 This course offers a variety of mindfulness practice tools for diverse audiences, and contributes to stress reduction and relaxation, focus and concentration, and overall well-being.
-Each session will begin with an overview of cognitive research, physical and mental benefits, and a description of the mindfulness practice tool and its historical and current use.
+Each session will be 75% group practice and 25% overview of a combination of tailored research applications, physical and mental benefits, and a description of the mindfulness practice tool and its historical and current use.
 New mindfulness practices will be introduced each week, with a review of the previous week’s practice.

 Noncredit courses do not produce academic credit nor appear on a Colorado State University academic transcript.

 Margit Hentschel is the co-Founding Director for Colorado State University’s Center (CSU) for Mindfulness.
-She also serves as the Director of the Office of Service-Learning at CSU’s Institute for Learning and Teaching (TILT).
-Margit teaches mindfulness practices in campus classrooms and community workshops.
-She has over 15 years of teaching experience in sharing mindfulness practices.
 Margit teaches yoga healing and meditation for adults and children, and believes that a healthy mind/body connection facilitates a more sustainable relationship with one’s self and community.
 She holds a Ph.D. from Colorado State University’s School of Education with a focus on Peace and Reconciliation Leadership.